eternal-flame-AD/pow-buster/README.md

 - Don't really protect the website better than heuristics (and this program serves as a proof of concept that it can be gamed using pure CPU).
 - Requires users to disable their anti fingerprinting protection like JShelter, and don't give users an opportunity to re-enable them before automatically redirecting them to the a website they have never been to before, which can very well hide fingerprinting scripts.
 This program emits solutions to these challenges fast without requiring JavaScript.
 - Justify the annoying friction by claiming the lack of a transparent spec and alternative manual solutions to be ["\[good\] taste \[for\] a 'security product'"](https://anubis.techaro.lol/docs/user/frequently-asked-questions), despite themselves not publishing sound security analysis to justify the friction.
 I did the reverse engineering that nobody should even have to do for an open source security product.
+- Internally uses suboptimal and exploitable searching strategies.
+For example in GoToSocial, [~80% users are forced to wait more than median](/plots/gts_pmf.png) due to the search using a `1/x` implicit prior when an attacker with a few samples can quickly fit or estimate the real underlying model (empirical guessing, MCMC, Method of Moments, etc.) and switch to Bayesian or Greedy search strategies.

 [A longer blabbing post regarding this](https://mi.yumechi.jp/notes/aa223tk8c5ao02v9)